Alabama vs. Auburn NCAA Football Odds, Plays and Insights | November 27, 2021

 Auburn Stats and Trends

-- In games that Auburn amasses over 305.3 yards, the team is 5-5 against the spread and 6-4 overall.
+- Auburn is 5-5 against the spread and 6-4 overall when the team totals more than 305.3 yards.

-- The Tigers have turned the ball over 11 times, six fewer times than the Crimson Tide have forced turnovers (17).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.